Naale Ba

 Naale Baa (ನಾಳೆ ಬಾ /kn/; lit.
 'Come Tomorrow') is a popular folk legend which features prominently in areas across Karnataka, India.
 "Naale Baa" has been found written on the doors and walls of the towns and villages for certain years.
 People write this on walls to prevent the entry of a malevolent spirit into their homes.
-It is believed that a malevolent spirit or a witch roam at night and take away children.
-In some variations, people used to believe that a demon roams around the houses, Knocks the doors and calls the names of the persons with kin's voice, If the person replies, he or she is said to die vomiting blood or die by heart failure.
-In some other variations of the myth, the spirit is believed to be a female ghost who roams around the town in search of her husband.
-She is known to take away the man of the house who is often the sole earning member of the family, therefore bringing bad luck to the entire household.
+It is believed that a malevolent spirit or witch roams around at night to take children away.
+In some variations, people believed that a demon roams around, knocks on doors and calls out names of people imitating the voice of their kin.
+If the person replies, they are said to die vomiting blood or by heart failure.
+There are also variations of the story where the spirit is believed to be a female ghost in search of her husband.
+She is known to take away the man of the house, often target those between 20 to 50 years of age, who is often the sole earning member of the family, thereby bringing bad luck to the entire household.

-Naale Baa was an urban legend that went viral during the 1990s in Karnataka.
-The myth is "a witch roams the streets in the night and knocks the door.
-The witch apparently speaks in voices of your kin so you would be deceived to open the door.
-If you open it then you will die."
-So the residents came up with a smart idea of writing "Naale Baa" outside the doors and the walls of their house, So when the ghost reads it and goes back to come again the next day and the cycle repeats.
+Naale Baa went viral during the 1990s in Karnataka specially in rural Bangalore, gaining widespread popularity from the areas of Malleswaram and Rajajinagar which were considered sub-urban Bangalore at that time.
+The residents came up with the smart idea of writing "Naale Baa" outside the doors and the walls of their houses.
+It was believed that when the ghost read this sign, it goes back to come again the next day, only for the cycle to keep repeating.

+Practically, some claim it was a mass hysteria faced by young men living in those areas while some others claim that it was the behaviour of a sexually narcissistic women who might have targeted young men of that area.
+Every year, April 1 is also celebrated as Naale Baa day.

 Origin

-There was a renewed interest in the legend after reports of similar instances occurred same in a village in Thailand wherein healthy young men began to disappear right under their beds.
+There was a renewed interest in the legend after reports of similar happenings occurring in a village in Thailand wherein healthy young men began to disappear right under their beds.